fossasia/eventyay-tickets/doc/api/resources/speakers.rst

 biography                             string                     The speaker's self-submitted biography, markdown-formatted text. submissions                           list                       A list of submission codes, e.g. ``["ABCDEF", "GHIJKL"]`` avatar                                string                     The speaker avatar URL email                                 string                     The speaker's email address.
-Only available if the requesting user has organizer privileges.
+Available if the requesting user has organizer privileges.
 ===================================== ========================== =======================================================

 Endpoints